A Winter Ring Road Itinerary for Campervans in Iceland

 The Alternative: Reykjanes Peninsula

 South Iceland might be one of the most beautiful areas of the country, but it’s also a very volatile place.
 Weather here can turn at the drop of a hat, and the fact that there’s just one road that goes along means that if it gets blocked or closed, there’s absolutely no way to pass.
 If you’re unlucky with your timing and bad weather blows in closing travel in the area, don’t fret – we’ve got you covered.
 A great alternative is to backtrack a little bit and drive towards the Reykjanes Peninsula, because there’s much more to see in this moon-like peninsula other than the Blue Lagoon.
-Go for a drive around the awesome lake of Kleifarvatn, stopping off at the Krýsuvík geothermal area, before driving down to the coast for some more exploring.
+Go for a drive around the awesome lake of Kleifarvatn, stopping off at the Krýsuvík geothermal area and the last Iceland volcano eruption in Geldingadalir before driving down to the coast for some more exploring.

 The campsite at Grindavík is brand new and has some of the best facilities in the country – a great option for camping during the winter.

 Day 3: Skaftafell and the Jökulsárlón Glacier Lagoon